 Here are a few popular apps to try:

-Duolingo is an American language learning app started by an Carnegie Mellon professor.
+Duolingo is an American language-learning app started by a Carnegie Mellon professor.
 They offer more than 30 languages.

 Additionally, check out your local library.
 Typically you can find free online courses.

 Catch Up with Some Gen X Travel Bloggers

 As you’ve seen in the news, the travel industry is really hurting right now.
 And travel bloggers are part of that sector.
 But unlike the airlines, hotel, and cruise lines, we are small business owners who will not receive a bailout like the big guys.

 I’ve compiled a list of awesome travel bloggers from Generation X. Hop to it and take a look.

 I hope that this helps hold you over until you are able to travel again.
 But I would love to know how you cure your wanderlust when you are unable to travel.
 Drop your ideas in the comments.